stackpress/lib/docs/Structures.md

 The value at the specified index, or `undefined` if index is out of bounds.

-#### Adding Values
+### 3.4.
+Adding Values

-The following example shows how to add values to the set.
+The following example shows how to add values to the set with method chaining support.

 ```typescript
 mySet.add('newValue');